-Additional measures have been introduced in the last three years to raise attainment in Literacy, Numeracy and Health and Wellbeing.
+Additional measures have been introduced to raise attainment in Literacy, Numeracy and Health and Wellbeing.
 Education Attainment Apprentices have been employed to work with pupils.
 Their input provides additional measures to raise attainment.
 We track Attainment, Attendance, Participation, Engagement and Inclusion to ensure equity for all.
 Our Gaelic Language Assistants support pupils in GME in the same way.